DeepSpectrum/DeepSpectrum/README.md

 * labels for each folder can be specified by `-labels labelForFolder1 labelForFolder2`.
   The number of specified labels must match the number of folders given after `-f`.

+### Advanced: Extracting features from audio segments
+Instead of using the whole audio file to create a single feature vector, features can also be extracted from equally sized chunks of the audio file resulting in indexed time series features.
+This is controlled from the commandline by the parameters `-chunksize` and `-step`:
+* the stepsize for the chunking of the audio files can be specified in ms after `-step`
+* the length of the audio chunks in ms is controlled by `-chunksize`.
+* if only `-step` is specified, the chunksize defaults to the stepsize